 6) Do not use foul language.
 This makes the review seem aggressive.
 It may not be meant that way, but it automatically gives that impression.

-I know some times Fan fiction story are not finished, I know this happens due to real live, so if tou are not going to finish a story please tell us in the story summary.
+I know that some times a story is not going to be finished so if you are not going to finish a story could you please let use know in the story summary.

-Fishing for reviews I dislike this, ex-specially I not going to write any more of this story not unless I get X reviews, grow up.
+Now something I dislike is review fishing and particularly writters who say I not going to write/post any more of my story unless I get X reviews.

-Project Gutenberg: web link if you are a book person like me, you might like to check this out, it’s a great place for research and also to find books that are out of print and it also free.
+If you are a book person like me, you might like to check out, Project Gutenberg it’s a great place for research and also to find books that are out of print and it also free.

-This is because fan-fiction net has legal issues with the type of content (as it is available world wide) that can be posted, as a host it has legal liability.
+Fan-fiction net has taken your story down: This is because fan-fiction net has legal issues with the type of content that can be posted, as a host it has legal liability.